sfirke/janitor/cran-comments.md

+# Resubmission
+2016-10-30

+Per feedback from Duncan, I updated a url in README.md to begin https:// to fit the canonical format.
+The rest of the package resubmission is the same as submitted earlier today, described as follows.

+---
+# Submission
+2016-10-30

 This is a patch release, fixing a test that was failing on R 3.2.5 for Windows.
 Uwe Ligges notified me of this on October 23rd:

 > *"find that your package faild under R-oldrelease (R-3.2.5) with the packages available there.
 Please fix or declare proper version dependencies and resubmit."*